-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Black History Month » Black History Month 2012 » Black History Month 2012: Jared Yancey
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » African American History Month » Black History Month 2012 » Black History Month 2012: Jared Yancey

 Jared Yancey is a member of the U.S. Foreign Service and a recipient of the Charles B. Rangel Fellowship.
 A native of Portsmouth, Virginia, Jared received a bachelor of arts in international studies from Bethune-Cookman University and a master of arts in public and international affairs from the University of Pittsburgh.